AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/overview.md

 - Access to Adobe Experience Platform: [https://experience.adobe.com/platform](https://experience.adobe.com/platform)
 - Access to Adobe Experience Platform Data Collection: [https://launch.adobe.com](https://launch.adobe.com)
-- Access to the AEP Demo website on [https://public.aepdemo.net](https://public.aepdemo.net)
+- Access to the demo website on [https://public.aepdemo.net](https://public.aepdemo.net)
 - This documentation has been created to facilitate hands-on, technical enablement around Adobe Experience Platform.
 In order to complete some of the modules, you'll need to change some variables and replace them by your specific **Environment Variables**.
 Please contact your Adobe contact who will provide you with the required **Environment Variables** of your specific Adobe Experience Platform instance.

 >[!IMPORTANT]